The Bean Trees: Plot

+The novel concludes with Taylor and Turtle embracing their future, filled with uncertainty but also hope, symbolized by the wisteria vines, also known as bean trees, that thrive in even the most unfavorable conditions.

 Setting

 The story takes place in real places in North America, including Kentucky, Oklahoma, and Arizona.
 It begins when the main character, Taylor, leaves her home in Pittman, Kentucky to find herself.
 First, her car breaks down in the middle of Oklahoma, later in Tucson, Arizona.
 She travels back to Oklahoma and again to Arizona because of the people she became close with throughout the novel.

 Barbara Kingsolver's interest in nature is reflected in the Bean Trees, as it is full of descriptive landscapes and characters' passion towards the environment.
 The author uses history and biology to describe certain events or world issues related to nature.

 Characters

 Taylor Greer, a native of Kentucky, is the protagonist and narrator of the novel.
 She is also known by her given name Marietta and nickname Missy.
 Taylor's personality is described as tough, adventurous, and independent throughout the novel.

 Turtle is the three-year-old child who is left with Taylor in Oklahoma.

 Lou Ann lives in Tucson and has a baby named Dwayne Ray.
 She is also originally from Kentucky and is Taylor's roommate.

 Esperanza and Estevan are Guatemalan refugees that Taylor meets in Arizona.

 Mattie is the owner of "Jesus is Lord Used Tires."
 She grows vegetables and beans in her garden, which is filled with tire parts.
 Her home is a place where undocumented immigrants stay.